Student Records (FERPA)

 If you do not want some or all of this information about your child released, you may prevent its disclosure by sending a written request to the building principal prior to October 1 of each school year.

-Records Transferred - Moving to New District
+Records Transferred When Moving to Another District

 Upon request, the school discloses education records without consent to officials of another school district in which a student seeks or intends to enroll.
 Discipline records are part of your child’s educational record and will be released along with all other records, including students transferring to or from nonpublic schools.